davidkharbin/wounded-warrior-tracker/README.md

 ##
 ##
 # TO DO:
-:heavy_check_mark:  - Separation of concerns
+- Separation of concerns
-  - move main function from server index to it's own module
+  - move main function from server index to it's own module :heavy_check_mark:
-  - break exercises and workouts out of App.jsx into their own list components
+  - break exercises and workouts out of App.jsx into their own list components :heavy_check_mark:
-  - persist data to the database
+  - persist data to the database :heavy_check_mark:

+Configure Nginx :heavy_check_mark:
-:heavy_check_mark: Set up security certificate and https on EC2
+Set up security certificate and https on the prod server :heavy_check_mark:
-:heavy_check_mark: Use Material UI to clean up the frontend
+Clean up the frontend with MUI :heavy_check_mark:

 - Add support future challenges